durchblicker/runt/Readme.md

 The default for *--config* is *./runt.json*

-Now grunt support is also available.
+Now grows support is also available.
 If the [growl node module](https://npmjs.org/package/growl) is available and functional it is used to also display a notification when a build item is completed.